sbkellogg/ED795/README.md

 Optional:

+3. **Data Camp** (https://www.datacamp.com) offers interactive R, Python, Sheets, SQL and shell courses on topics in data science, statistics and machine learning.
+Highly recommend the free Introduction to R course.
-3. **Git** is a free and open source distributed version control system.
+4. **Git** is a free and open source distributed version control system.
 Jenny Bryan’s very thorough installation and R Studio set up process for Mac and Windows can be found here: http://happygitwithr.com.
-4. **GitHub** is a web-based hosting service for version control using Git.
+5. **GitHub** is a web-based hosting service for version control using Git.
 You can create an account here: https://github.com

 **Server Space:** NC State is a Google Apps for Education institution.
 Your Google Drive provides "an infinitely large, ultra-secure, and entirely free bookbag for the 21st century."
 This space may be useful for your project work, or you may use a third-party Internet service provider to place your data files and projects online (e.g., Github, Dropbox).
 In addition, Moodle provides space for storing private files.